Roderick Galdes: Social Housing & Rent reform (2017–present)

 Taking office as junior Minister for Social Housing, Galdes immediately launched a number of initiatives related to the sector.
 These included a rental scheme of private properties 'Nikru biex Nassistu', a regeneration scheme of vacant properties, the launching of an affordable loan scheme for low-income earners, and an anti-housing fraud freephone.

 An ongoing project is the building of 680 housing units, in 16 sites, earmarked for affordable accommodation.

 On 15 October 2018, Galdes published a detailed White Paper on rent reform, encouraging longer leases, regulating rental increases, without imposing any fixed prices.
 The proposed rent reform was lauded by Employers, a coalition of 20 Social NGOs, Caritas Malta, Developers, Architects, Trade-Unions, and CEOs of Gaming companies among others.
 Maltese Prime Minister Joseph Muscat said the rent reform piloted by Roderick Galdes 'aimed to protect the most vulnerable while allowing the market to operate as freely as possible'.

 Roderick Galdes was appointed as Minister for Social Accommodation on 15 January 2020 after the appointment of Dr. Robert Abela as Malta's new Prime Minister.
 Galdes continued on the work that he started as Parliamentary Secretary for Social Accommodation.
 He also embarked on several new initiatives to continue lowering the housing waiting list.
 Galdes oversaw the launching the Housing Development Fund, a fund that administers funds received from public and private entities, and invests them in innovative, holistic initiatives and programmes that strengthen the safety net provided by social accommodation in Malta.
 Recently, Galdes also launched the Affordable Housing Foundation, which is a partnership between the government and church, and aims to help people who do not qualify for social housing.

-Following the 2022 General Election, the portfolio was widened to include affordable housing alongside social housing.
+Following the 2022 general election, the portfolio was widened to include affordable housing alongside social housing.
 The Minister went on to give rise to significant social housing projects and kickstart a reform of the contentious rent law.
 The year 2024 is said to be the 'record year' for inaugurations of social housing projects in Malta as well as various schemes aimed to assist persons in purchasing their own property.

 Education and family

 Roderick Galdes holds a master's degree in Small Islands States from the University of Malta, a bachelor's degree in Urban Planning from the same university, and a Diploma in Planning Studies.

-He is married to Joanne Galdes (née Carabott), and is a father of three: Daniel, Andrew, and Nathan niga bob.
+He is married to Joanne Galdes (née Carabott), and is a father of three: Daniel, Andrew, and Nathan.